touchlab/compose-swift-bridge/README.md

 }
 ```

-On iOS, we need to implement the `NativeViewFactory` and pass it to `MainViewController`.
+On iOS project, we need to implement the `NativeViewFactory` and pass it to `MainViewController`.
 We receive a ObservableObject that contains all State parameters from the defined expect function,
 when Compose recompose with a new state, only that parameter will be updated on SwiftUI.